As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Other types of cysts found on dogs include true, false, follicular, interdigital, and dermoid cysts.
 Remember that to be a cyst there must be a hollow cavity within the mass that holds a liquid or dried liquid substance.

-The prognosis for dogs with cysts is excellent, but the treatment will depend on both the type and location of the cyst.
-Since cysts can be treated with benign neglect, meaning that no treatment is necessary.
-Other cysts will require surgical removal.
+The prognosis is excellent, but the treatment will depend on the type and the location.
+Some cysts can be treated with benign neglect, meaning that no treatment is necessary.
+Others will require surgical removal.

 1. Sebaceous Cysts

 Sebaceous cysts are very common in dogs.
 These cysts are hollow spaces filled with sebum.
-The cysts develop inside and near the sebaceous glands in the dog’s skin.
+They develop inside and near the sebaceous glands in the dog’s skin.
 These glands are located under and around the hair follicles and serve to moisturize and protect the skin barrier.
-Due to their superficial location in the top layer of skin, these cysts are particularly prone to secondary bacterial infection.
-Sebaceous cysts are common in many breeds of dogs, but especially the schnauzer breed.
+Due to their superficial location in the top layer of skin, they are particularly prone to secondary bacterial infection.
+They are common in many breeds of dogs, but especially the schnauzer breed.

 2. True cysts